The Best German Dividend Stocks

 German withholding taxes

 If you’re a dividend investor you need to check out the withholding taxes.
 Most countries (except the UK, Singapore and Hong Kong) have withholding taxes.
 This is a tax that is “withheld” by your broker and later transferred to the local IRS.
 The standard rate is normally between 15 to 35%.
 In effect, this is double taxation of the same income as the company’s profits have already been taxed.

 In Germany, the withholding tax is 26.375%.
 Thus, if your dividend is 100 EUR, you get paid 75 EUR.
 A tax treaty between your country of residence and Germany might lower it to 15%, or you might get it all back later by filling out paper forms.

 Taxes are one of the two downsides of dividend investing.
-The other downside is the drag on reinvesting the dividend above book value, unless you consume the dividend, of course.
-To get a better understanding of dividend investing we suggest you read all our articles about dividend investing (to make sure you understand the pros and cons):
+The other downside is the drag on reinvesting the dividend above book value, unless you consume the dividend.
+To get a better understanding of dividend investing we suggest you read all our articles about dividend investing.

 German dividend frequency:

 Most German companies pay an annual dividend, not quarterly as many US companies.
-Most dividends are paid out in April and May when the annual shareholder meetings are taking place.
+Most dividends are paid out in April and May when the annual shareholder meetings occur.

 The German dividend culture:

 Compared to the Anglo-Saxon culture (the US and the UK), there is much less interest and culture for stock investing (in general).
 However, the FIRE movement is gaining momentum.
 Coupled with the ZIRP (zero interest rate policies) which makes bonds not very useful for retirement income, the interest for dividend-investing has picked up steam.